unsureboolean/GPTPersona-Bot/README.md

 ## Features

 ### Switch Persona
-* Currently a Robert California bot, but more persona's can easily be added in the personas.py file.
+* Currently version is running with Butters Stotch as the default persona.
+More persona's can easily be added in the personas.py file.
 Make sure add the persona to the bot.py file by adding the name and value you've assigned *app_commands.Choice(name="Persona Name/Label", value="yourPersonaValue")*

 * /switchpersona: Switch between personas
    * `Robert California`: The man himself